knights-analytics/hugot/README.md

 ### Use it as a cli: Huggingface 🤗 pipelines from the command line

+Note: the cli is currently only built and tested on amd64-linux.

 With hugot you don't need python, pytorch, or even go to run huggingface transformers.
 Simply install the hugot cli (alpha):

 ```